colingr/Dawn-test/readme.md

 - checking the length is correct if the rear of the queue is ahead of the front
 - resetting the queue allows pushing at the beginning again and the popping returns false.

+# Implementing the CAN driver
+I am not familiar with the CAN protocol, so this is very much a guess.

+I have implemented a simple processing looping that pops frames from the queue and processes them.

+# Considerations
+RxQueue is no thread safe.